-At smaller scale, RocksDB had mostly done what I needed.
-It kept large key state out of the JVM heap, gave me local persistence and made point lookups fast enough that I could treat it like a solid embedded store.
+When I integrated RocksDB in our main product, it had mostly done what I needed.
+It kept large key state out of the JVM heap, gave me local persistence and made point lookups fast enough to not regret moving away from hashmaps (That is a separate story for another day)

 A flush can be correct and still useless